Alexander Meadows Rendel: Career

-Rendel was the engineer of the London Dock Company in 1856, and was responsible for the Shadwell Basin, the Connaught Tunnel and the Royal Albert Dock in London, the Albert and Edinburgh Docks in Leith, Workington Dock and Harbour.
+Rendel was appointed as engineer to the London Dock Company in 1856, and was responsible for the enlargement of the Shadwell Basin and the construction of the Royal Albert Dock including the Connaught tunnel to divert the railway.
+He was also responsible for the Albert and Edinburgh Docks in Leith, and the Workington Dock and Harbour in Cumbria.
 In 1857-1858 he visited India, and was consulting engineer to the India Office, the East India Railway and other Indian railways, and was a member of the commission to determine narrow gauge for Indian Railways, in 1870.

-He designed the Lansdowne Bridge Rohri at Sukkur over the Indus River, which when it was completed in 1889 was the largest cantilever bridge in the world.
+He designed the Lansdowne Bridge Rohri at Sukkur over the Indus River, which was made and constructed in London then shipped out and when it was completed in 1889 was the largest cantilever bridge in the world.
 The climax of his bridge-building career was considered to be the Howrah or Jubilee Bridge allowing trains to cross the Hooghly River near Calcutta; this was opened by the Viceroy on 21 February 1887.
 He was appointed a Knight Commander of the Order of the Indian Empire (KCIE) in 1897.

 He was the designer of Hardinge Bridge in Bangladesh.